MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-an-asynchronous-visual-studio-service.md

 4. To implement a service, you need to create three types:

-    -   An interface that describes the service.
-Many of these interfaces are empty, that is, they have no methods.
+    -   An interface that identifies the service.
+Many of these interfaces are empty, that is, they have no methods as they are only used for querying the service.

     -   An interface that describes the service interface.
 This interface includes the methods to be implemented.